AliMohamed805/Bike_Buyers.Excel/README.md

 ## 📝 Overview

 This project focuses on cleaning a dataset and visualizing insights through an interactive dashboard.
-It includes the raw and cleaned datasets, Python scripts for preprocessing, and a dashboard to explore the data effectively.
+It includes the raw and cleaned datasets and a dashboard to explore the data effectively.

 ---